-Jordan Pickford to face no further action after Virgil van Dijk challenge
+Jordan Pickford to face no further action after Virgil Van Dijk challenge

 pic.twitter.com/rpdxFZViwq— Virgil van Dijk (@VirgilvDijk) October 18, 2020

-Van Dijk was forced from the field after the pair collided during a Reds’ attack with Pickford desperately trying to block the defender’s passage to goal.

-The incident was reviewed by VAR official David Coote with the Holland international adjudged to have been offside before he was caught by the keeper, although it was later suggested that the actual challenge had not been re-examined and referee Michael Oliver was not asked to take a second look.
+The incident was reviewed by VAR official David Coote, with the Holland international adjudged to have been offside before he was caught by the keeper, although it was later suggested the actual challenge had not been re-examined and referee Michael Oliver was not asked to take a second look.

 However, former referee Dermot Gallagher has insisted Pickford should have been dismissed.